Ademola101/Ademola-101/README.md

 - Bootstrap

-Additionally, I am competent with Django wen framework in back end.
+Additionally, I am competent with back end technologies such as Django web framework.

 I am open for job opportunities or internship to improve my skills.